nazarepiedady/sass-docs-pt/source/documentation/cli/dart-sass.md

 #### `--error-css`

-<% impl_status dart: '1.20.0' %>
+{% compatibility 'dart: "1.20.0"' %}{% endcompatibility %}

 This flag tells Sass whether to emit a CSS file when an error occurs during compilation.
-This CSS file describes the error in a comment *and* in the `content` property of `body::before`, so that you can see the error message in the browser without needing to switch back to the terminal.
+This CSS file describes the error in a comment _and_ in the `content` property of `body::before`, so that you can see the error message in the browser without needing to switch back to the terminal.

 By default, error CSS is enabled if you're compiling to at least one file on disk (as opposed to standard output).
 You can pass `--error-css` explicitly to enable it even when you're compiling to standard out, or `--no-error-css` to disable it everywhere.
 When it's disabled, the [`--update` flag][] and [`--watch` flag][] will delete CSS files instead when an error occurs.